smartbone-org/SmartBone-2/docs/smartbone.md

 Friction is controlled by the root part and the colliding objects physical properties.

+### Constraints

+Each constraint has it's own purpose,

+- Spring will return the bone to its rest position sort of like jelly

+- Distance will keep the bones at a fixed distance from eachother and is always pulled downwards

+- Rope will keep the bones distance between 0 and their rest length and is always pulled downwards

 ---
 ### Attributes

 **All attributes listed here are optional and not required to get a SmartBone object working.**

-- \[*Boolean*\] Debug - If this attribute exists in a SmartBone object then the SmartBone Runtime Editor will appear allowing you to change attributes and visualise certain things in real time.
+- \[*Any*\] Debug - If this attribute exists in a SmartBone object then the SmartBone Runtime Editor will appear allowing you to change attributes and visualise certain things in real time.

 - \[*Number*\] Damping – How slowed down the calculated motion of the SmartBone(s) will be.